k4kpk/k4kpk.github.io/sota-guides/Tray Mountain (W4G_NG-005).md

 #### Summit Guide

 * For the view, stop at the summit.
 For a better operating site, continue 1/10 mile to a campsite, which I measured to be within the activation zone.
+About 20 ft past the summit, there was a new cleared area about 15'x15' in 2020.
+This looks like the best operating position.
 * Hang antenna from tree: Poor on the summit.
 Very nice at the campsite.
 * Space to guy mast: Challenging on the summit (Bungee mast to shrubs).
 Better at the campsite.
-* Cell coverage: Good AT&T and Verizon; APRS text worked (on the summit; not tested at campsite)
+* Cell coverage: AT&T SMS worked from the campsite in 2020; APRS text worked (on the summit; not tested at campsite)
 * Unique features: Nice view.
 Benchmark embedded in trail on summit.

 #### Miscellaneous Notes

 * I drove Indian Grave Gap Rd in a Corolla with no problems in dry weather.
-Don't drive fast: some surprise potholes and gullies.
 The ford on IGG Rd went OK in a dry week.
 Don't try it after heavy rain.
 Maintain momentum crossing the creek, to avoid trouble climbing out.
 * There is a very weak Internet/data connection in Tray Gap.